Content from Introduction

 SCI and Offsets

-There are some limitations to carbon offsets and that is why they are not considered in an organization’s SCI score.
-For example, imagine two applications, both running on a cloud platform that is 100% carbon offset and matched 100% by renewable energy.
+There are some limitations to carbon offsets and that is why they are not considered in an SCI score.
+For example, imagine two applications, both running on a HPC service that is 100% carbon offset and matched 100% by renewable energy.
 Application A has invested significant time and resources into making sure it is using resources efficiently, whereas application B uses resources very inefficiently.
 For the SCI to be a helpful metric, application A needs to score better than application B.

 If the SCI considered offsets, both applications would score 0.
 This wouldn’t tell us anything about how efficiently they are using resources.
-Although application B is emitting more carbon molecules into the atmosphere, since its score is 0 and the lowest score is 0, why would it make further investments into improving its carbon efficiency?
+Although application B is emitting more carbon molecules into the atmosphere per unit of output, since its score is 0 and the lowest score is 0, why would it make further investments into improving its carbon efficiency?

-Organizations need to have plans for how to both eliminate as well as neutralize emissions and the SCI helps them to drive the elimination of emissions due to software.
-This makes the SCI an essential component of any net-zero strategy.
+HPC services and users need to have plans for how to both eliminate as well as neutralise emissions and the SCI helps them to drive the elimination of emissions due to software running on HPC services.
+This makes the SCI an useful component to help a research project or HPC service reach net zero.

 Compensating / Carbon Avoidance

-Compensations are actions that companies take to help society avoid or reduce emissions outside of their value chain.
-This is essentially investing in other organizations’ abatement projects.
+Compensations are actions that organisations or individuals can take to help society avoid or reduce emissions.
+This is essentially investing in other organisations’ abatement projects.

 This includes actions such as:

-Neutralizations are actions that companies take to remove carbon from the atmosphere within or beyond their value chain.
-Neutralizations refer to the removal and permanent storage of atmospheric carbon to counterbalance the effect of releasing CO2 into the atmosphere.
+Neutralisations are actions that organisations or individuals take to remove carbon from the atmosphere.
+Neutralisations refer to the removal and permanent storage of atmospheric carbon to counterbalance the effect of releasing CO2 into the atmosphere.
 This includes actions such as:

 The effectiveness of these methods is typically measured based on whether they can deliver carbon removal at the scale and speed needed.